internetarchive/openlibrary/docker/README.md

 # This can take from a few minutes to more than 20 on older hardware.
 docker compose build --pull --no-cache

-# Remove any old containers; if you use docker for something special, and have containers you don't want to lose, be careful with this.
+# Remove any old containers/images
+# If you use docker for other things, and have containers/images you don't want to lose, be careful with this.
 But you likely don't :)
-docker container prune
+docker container prune --filter label="com.docker.compose.project=openlibrary" --force docker image prune --filter label="com.docker.compose.project=openlibrary" --force

 # Remove volumes that might have outdated dependencies/code
 docker volume rm openlibrary_ol-build openlibrary_ol-nodemodules openlibrary_ol-vendor